 Sacramental Journey For Year 3 Children

-Our Year 3 children are taking the first steps on their way to becoming full church members in our sacramental meetings.
+Our Year 3 children normally take the first steps on their way to becoming full church members in our sacramental meetings.
 Each meeting takes place in the Parish Centre at 7:00pm on the allocated Wednesday.
 Please keep them in your prayers.

 A Brief History of Our Parish